LevIgnatev/galaxy_morphology/README.md

 ## **Goal**

-The goal is to use different methods and parameters and to compare the performance of different implementations (e.g. late fusion vs CLIP architecture or cross-attention), with posterior evaluation and demo built for result demonstration.
+The goal is to classify galaxy morphology and generate short captions from labels.
+Also show heat maps and offer a tiny demo.
+Use different methods and parameters to compare the performance of different implementations, with posterior evaluation and demo built for result demonstration.

 ## **Plan**